haxerzin/Brain-Notes/IRC-Internet_Relay_Chat.md

 * IRC is still prevalent among open-source and tech enthusiasts and certain other communities.

-## Advantages of IRC over other platforms and technologies:
+## Advantages of IRC over other platforms and technologies

 * It's **open-source**.
 Anybody can self host an IRC server for their community.
+*
 * Consumes far **less bandwidth** as compared to other platforms.
+*
 * **Privacy**.
 Generally most public IRC servers do not require registration and allows traffic from Tor.
+*
 * Very **low cost** self-hosted communication solution for companies, communities without compromising their privacy by relying on 3rd parties.
+*
 * **Flexibility**.
 With various available clients, IRC can be accessed from every platform and in every form, even from the command line.

-## Commonly used Terms:
+## Commonly used Terms

 * **Server**- On IRC, a server refers to a computer system that runs an IRC server software and provides a platform for users to connect and communicate with each other.
 Example: _tantalum.libera.chat:6697_
 *  **Network**- On IRC, network refers to a collection of IRC servers that are connected to each other, allowing users to communicate with each other across different servers.
 Example: _Libera.Chat, DALnet_.
 * **Client**- Clients are the softwares that help the users to connect and communicate with the IRC server.
 Examples- _irssi (cli), Hexchat(gui)_.
 * **Channels**- Channels are rooms within the server dedicated to specific topics starting with a "#" symbol in their names.
 Example- _#gnu, #linux_.
 * **Nick**- Nick is the identifier of an user in the IRC network.